 Methods

-Species Description

 Solanum carolinense L. (Solanaceae), also known as horsenettle, is a weedy, herbaceous perennial that originated in southeastern North America.
-Solanum carolinense has spines that line the stem and midrib of the variably lobed leaves, which is characteristic of the Carolinense clade of the subgroup Leptostemonum (Wahlert, Chiarini et al. 2014).
 Since all other species in this clade are neotropical, this species likely arose through dispersal to North America and independent diversification.
 Solanum carolinense reproduces both sexually and asexually.
-Asexually, this species utilizes clonal recruitment by growth from rhizomes.
-Solanum carolinense grows indeterminately and is andromonoecious, meaning that both staminate and hermaphroditic flowers are produced.
-The flowers are “buzz-pollinated”, requiring bumblebee pollinators that vibrate their abdomens at a relatively high frequency to release pollen from the anther.
-Fertilization is complicated by a gametophytic self-incompatibility (SI) system.
-The SI system reduces inbreeding by degrading pollen tubes of self and closely related pollen, prior to fertilization (Mena-Ali and Stephenson 2007, Mena-Ali, Keser et al. 2009).
-However, as flowers age, the SI system deteriorates and the potential for successful self-fertilization with fruit production increases (Travers, Mena-Ali et al. 2004).
-The fruit are small yellow to green, tomato-like berries that are dispersed by small mammals and birds (Cipollini and Levey 1997).

 Figure 1.
-Map showing the distribution of Solanum carolinense (grey dots), northern (blue dots) and southern regions (red dots), and populations of origin for plants in this study.
+Map of the distribution of Solanum carolinense (grey dots), northern (blue dots) and southern regions (red dots), and populations of origin for plants in this study.
 The populations Frontenac (top blow-up, blue) and Prairie Island (top blow-up, purple) were in the northern region and the populations Cemetery (bottom blow-up, red), Oil Patch (bottom blow-up, orange), and Reserve (bottom blow-up, green) were located in the southern region.

-Field Collection

-Solanum carolinense plants were collected from two populations in Houston County, Minnesota and three populations in Collin County, Texas between October 2019 and August 2020 (Figure 1).
+We collected Solanum carolinense plants from multiple populations in Minnesota and Texas between October 2019 and August 2020 (Figure 1).
 The Minnesota plants collectively will be referred to as the northern plants and include the populations Prairie Island (44.07959 N, -91.684545 W) and Frontenac (44.523056 N, -92.338611 W).
 Approximately 80 Km separated the two populations (Figure 1).
-In Houston County, MN, the mean daily low temperature is -14°C and the mean daily high is 29°C. The Texas plants together will be referred to as the southern plants.
-All three TX populations were located within a circle with a 1.5 Km radius near McKinney TX (Oil Patch: 33.173465 N, -96.615402 W; Reserve: 33.159962 N, -96.619011 W; and Cemetery: 33.173672 N, -96.615096 W).
-In Colin County TX, the mean daily low temperature is 18°C and the mean daily high is 43°C. While in close proximity, the southern populations had distinct morphological characteristics, such as plant size and leaf shape, that distinguished them as separate populations.
+In Houston County, MN where these plants were collected, the average daily temperatures vary from a low of -9°C to a high of 22°C over the course of the year.
+The Texas plants together will be referred to as the southern plants.
+All three Texas populations were located within a circle with a 1.5 Km radius near McKinney TX (Oil Patch: 33.173465 N, -96.615402 W; Reserve: 33.159962 N, -96.619011 W; and Cemetery: 33.173672 N, -96.615096 W).
+In Colin County TX, where these plants were collected, the average daily temperatures vary from a low of 6°C to a high of 29°C over the course of the year.